MAL-Organization/cmake-cygwin/README.md

 Source: https://egoboo.org/build-from-source/windows-10-cygwin/how-to-install-a-more-recent-cmake-version-on-cygwin/

-The only issue with this build is that it is creating unexpected folders with emoji in the name.
-Those folders will appears where the cmake.exe file is located as well as in the temporary folder cmake creates during builds
+The only issue with this build is that it is creating unexpected folders with an emoji in the name.
+Those folders will appear in the CWD as well as in the cmake build folder.